Sylvie Meis

-Sylvie Françoise Meis (born 13 April 1978), known for sometime as Sylvie van der Vaart, is a Dutch television personality and model based in Germany.
+Sylvie Françoise Meis (born 13 April 1978), also known as Sylvie van der Vaart, is a Dutch television personality and model based in Germany.

 Career

 Netherlands

 Born in Breda, Netherlands, Meis is partly of Dutch East Indies origin.
 She graduated from the University of West Brabant (Hogeschool West-Brabant).
-Aged 18, she decided that she wanted to be a model and was cast for various shoots by casting agencies.
+At the age of 18, she decided that she wanted to become a model and was cast for various shoots by casting agencies.
 After becoming interested in television, she gained popularity through assignments at FoxKids and music station TMF.
 She hosts several events at TMF, such as presenting the annual TMF-awards, and conducting interviews with international artists such as Britney Spears and Kylie Minogue.
-In addition, she features in video clips and the Dutch TV series Costa.
-She also introduced the Pure by Sylvie jewellery line to the Dutch market.
-Thereafter, she hosted the 2008 FIFA World Player of the Year award ceremony.
+In addition, she is featured in video clips and the Dutch TV series Costa.
+She also introduced the Pure by Sylvie jewelry line to the Dutch market.
+She hosted the 2008 FIFA World Player of the Year award ceremony.

-After being elected the Netherlands' Sexiest Female in 2003, she started a relationship with then Ajax footballer Rafael van der Vaart.
+After being elected the Netherlands' Sexiest Female in 2003, Meis started a relationship with then Ajax footballer Rafael van der Vaart.
 Due in part to the fame from their individual careers, they soon became the Netherlands' most famous "football couple".
 Their fame grew after their marriage on 10 June 2005 and live coverage of the wedding on SBS6, a Dutch television channel, with the broadcast gaining high ratings in the Netherlands; Sylvie took Rafael's last name, van der Vaart.

 Germany

-Meis and her then husband moved to Germany when he left Ajax to play for Bundesliga football club Hamburger SV.
+Meis and her then-husband moved to Germany when he left Ajax to play for Bundesliga football club Hamburger SV.
 After her husband's 2008 transfer to Real Madrid, the van der Vaarts moved to Spain.
 Between 2008 and 2011, she was a judge on Das Supertalent, the German version of Simon Cowell's Got Talent series.
-In 2010 she took part in the third season of the German equivalent of Strictly Come Dancing, called Let's Dance.
-On 17 April 2010, Meis replaced the usual Deutschland sucht den Superstar judge Nina Eichinger for the final of the 7th season, after the latter was stuck in Los Angeles following flight restrictions as a result of the 2010 eruptions of Eyjafjallajökull.
-Between 2011 and 2017 Meis has been hosting the show Let's Dance together with Daniel Hartwich.
-In 2018 she was replaced by former participant Viktoria Swarovski and instead returned to Das Supertalent as a judge.
+In 2010, she took part in the third season of the German equivalent of Strictly Come Dancing, called Let's Dance.
+On 17 April 2010, Meis replaced Deutschland sucht den Superstar judge Nina Eichinger for the final of the 7th season, after the latter was stuck in Los Angeles following flight restrictions as a result of the 2010 eruptions of Eyjafjallajökull.
+Between 2011 and 2017, Meis hosted the show Let's Dance together with Daniel Hartwich.
+In 2018, she was replaced by former participant Viktoria Swarovski and returned to Das Supertalent as a judge.

-Following in the footsteps of famous entertainers such as Johannes Heesters, Linda de Mol and Rudi Carell, Meis is one of the most successful Dutch personalities active in Germany.
+Following in the footsteps of entertainers such as Johannes Heesters, Linda de Mol and Rudi Carell, Meis has become a notable Dutch TV personality active in Germany.